NoSoul/CSAPP2e-Practice/Chapter-2/Problem.md

     x | y       ___     x || y      ___
     ~x | ~y     ___     !x || !y    ___
     x & !y      ___     x && ~y     ___

+2.15 Using only bit-level and logical operations, write a C expression that is equivalent to x == y.
+In other words, it will return 1 when x and y are equal, and 0 otherwise.